uni-openai/UniAI/README.md

 ## Example

-> We have written a simple call demo for you, which is placed in the `/examples` folder.
-You can read the `/examples` file directly to learn how to use UniAI.
+We have written some simple call demos for you, which is placed in the [/examples](./example/) folder.
+You can read the example files directly to learn how to use **UniAI**.

-> You can also read on to learn how to use UniAI based on the documentation.
+You can also read on to learn how to use **UniAI** based on this documentation.

 ### List Models